absinthe0223/OMALab-Employee-Manual/chapter1.md

 # Employment Policies {#employment-policies}

-By receiving a payment from OMALab for effort, these policies apply to you.
+By receiving a payment from OMALab for your work, these policies apply to you.
 Whether you are a contractor, an occasional freelancer, or a full-time salaried employee.

 **These rules, and all decisions related to your employment and compensation, are ultimately at the discretion of your manager and the leadership of the company.**